afianasrin1/crockeries-client/README.md

 ## Installation

-BengalFurniture requires [Node.js](https://nodejs.org/) , React Js , Router, React-Icons to run.
+Crockeries Gallery requires [Node.js](https://nodejs.org/) , React Js , Router, React-Icons to run.

 Install the dependencies and devDependencies and start the server.